LielAzran96/B-CUC/README.md

 This repository contains the final project for the course **"Reliability in Machine Learning"** at the **Technion – Israel Institute of Technology**.

-The project is inspired by the paper **CUQDS: Conformal Uncertainty Quantification under Distribution Shift**, which proposes a framework for online uncertainty calibration.
+The project is inspired by the paper **CUQDS: Conformal Uncertainty Quantification under Distribution Shift**, which proposes a framework for uncertainty calibration of trajectories, under distribution shift.
 Our work adapts and extends some of these ideas to a setting where the process noise `Q` in a dynamical system can be adaptively calibrated over time.

 > 📄 **Referencing CUQDS**
 > ```